 Hemp License Renewal Reminder to Growers

-Pick Tennessee Products, TDA’s program that connects farmers directly to consumers, is also supporting the hemp industry with a new hemp category.
-Now, you can view hemp products from Tennessee producers at www.picktnproducts.org or on the Pick TN mobile app.
-Tennessee hemp growers, processors or manufacturers can apply to be included in this directory at www.picktnproducts.org/apply-pick-tennessee-products-application.html.
+Pick Tennessee Products is TDA’s program that connects farmers directly to consumers.
+Hemp producers near you can be found at www.picktnproducts.org or on the Pick TN mobile app.
+Tennessee hemp growers, processors, and manufacturers can apply to be included in the directory at www.picktnproducts.org/apply-pick-tennessee-products-application.html.

 Information about the hemp program in Tennessee can be found online at www.tn.gov/agriculture/farms/hemp-industry.html.
 Questions should be emailed to email@example.com.
 The hemp grower application can be found at stateoftennessee.formstack.com/forms/tda_hemp_grower_application.
 Growers without online access should call 615-837-5137 for a paper application.